tyren234/tyren234/README.md

 Keep It Stupidly Simple, DRY, and SOLID.

-And if you don't know how to do your project, read up on the [design patterns](https://en.wikipedia.org/wiki/Design_Patterns).
+Alway's trying to know more of the [design patterns](https://en.wikipedia.org/wiki/Design_Patterns).

 ---